< Back to blog

 Where to Bike in Lake Tahoe

-Cruise along the West Lake Tahoe Bike Path for sites like the Hellman Ehrman Mansion and Sugar Pine Point Park where the path ends.
+Cruise along the West Lake Tahoe Bike Path for sites like the Hellman Ehrman Mansion and Sugar Pine Point Park, all the way up to Meeks Bay, where the path ends.
 It starts in Tahoe City and goes through several communities with lots of places to stop, eat, rent watercraft, camp or just relax along the shore.

 Relaxing and beautiful, the Historic Truckee River Bike Path is a great one for all levels – kids included.
 There are lots of places to stop and take in nature and watch the hundreds of rafters who travel down the river.
 You can even take this path all the way to the entrance of Olympic Valley, where the 1960 Olympics were held.